-Unlike most real estate investment funds, Evergreen operates as a private real estate holding company to recapitalize properties and reinvest cash flow in order to compound returns over the long term.
+Unlike most real estate investment funds, Evergreen’s MHC (manufactured housing communities) fund operates similar to a private real estate holding company to recapitalize properties and reinvest a portion of profits to compound returns over the long term.
 Evergreen investors have the option to reinvest their dividend in order to generate potential earnings on top of earnings.

 2. Who is eligible to invest with Evergreen?